MerginMaps/docs/src/howto/customapp.md

 The [Input app](https://inputapp.io/) is a great companion to Mergin as it provides seamless synchronisation of data between your phone/tablet and Mergin service.
-We know that sometimes people want a mobile app optimized for a specific use case rather than just using a general purpose app like Input.
+We know that sometimes people want a mobile app optimised for a specific use case rather than just using a general purpose app like Input.

 The good news is that Input is licensed as open source software and therefore